-He convulsed once, hard enough to look like he’d been hit with electric paddles, coughed, and spit out water.
+He convulsed once, hard enough to look like he’d been hit with electric paddles, coughed, and spat out water.

 She helped him onto his side.
-He spit out more water.
+He spat out more water.
 After another moment, he rolled onto his back, eyes closed, breathing heavily.

 The bystander ran up the beach, waving to the EMT.